snehach/LBG-API/README.md

 *When* I enter a product id into the delete field and press the delete button *I want* the item to be deleted

-converting about to something like Gerkin script:
+converting above to something like Gerkin script:
 *GIVEN* a user can access the front-end of the application *WHEN* they input an id into the delete item input *AND* an item with that id exists